paulpv/evchargesites/docs/readme.txt

     ScaleControl does not repaint on [some?] zooms (only during drag)

   TODO:
-    Support multiple phone numbers?
+    It is too easy to move markers; Implement "Undo" for moves (or History in general) Support multiple phone numbers?
       Make sense of Creator vs. Contact info Consolidate use of "site", "details", "props", "info", "json", etc...